-There's the DISA STIG, which is what I need for my project!
+There's the DISA STIG, which I need for my project!
 Furthermore, profiles for PCI-DSS, HIPAA, the FBI's Criminal Justice Information Services security policy, the general U.S. Government Configuration Baseline, and more!
-The PCI-DSS and HIPAA profiles are very useful for other non-DoD consulting clients of mine.
+The PCI-DSS and HIPAA profiles are handy for other non-DoD consulting clients of mine.

-To evaluate a RHEL 7 system, and then automatically mitigate what it has found, use the following syntax.
+To evaluate an RHEL 7 system and automatically mitigate what it has found, use the following syntax.
 The command is

 oscap.
 And as I mentioned, you tell it to operate on the XCCDF file:

 # oscap xccdf eval --remediate --profile stig-rhel7-disa \

 --report /root/oscap-remediating.html \